 Sometimes all it takes to help bring a smile to someone’s face is an inspiring message or a colourful image.
 Through painted rocks hidden in public places, that’s just what the Aroche-moi un sourire (show me a smile) movement is trying to spark.
-Originating four years ago in Granby, the movement combines craftiness and creativity as plain pebbles, rocks, or stones are transformed with images or inspiring messages and left for others to find.
+Originating five years ago in Granby, the movement combines craftiness and creativity as plain pebbles, rocks, or stones are transformed with images or inspiring messages and left for others to find.

 Conveying the same sentiment as the ça va bien aller signs and rainbows that spread across the province during the beginning of the pandemic, each unique rock carries a message designed to bring hope and happiness.

 The concept is simple: paint rocks and place them where others might find them.
 That can be along forest paths, sidewalks, in parks, or propped up against municipal mailboxes.
 The person who discovers a painted rock is invited to take a picture of it and share it with the public aROCHEmoiunSOURIRE Facebook group using the hashtag #arochemoiunsourire.
 Then, they can leave their find for the next passerby, or take it and paint a new one to leave in its place.
 By snapping a photo and sharing it online, the creator of the art piece can see that their gift has been found and watch if it travels to a new location.

 View this post on Instagram